chriswailes/RLTK/README.md

 The RLTK::CFG class understands grammars written in the extended Backus–Naur form.
 This allows you to use the \*, \+, and ? operators in your grammar definitions.
 When each of these operators are encountered additional productions are generated.
 For example, if the right-hand side of a production contained 'NUM*' a production of the form 'num_star -> | NUM num_star' is added to the grammar.
 As such, your grammar should not contain productions with similar left-hand sides (e.g. foo_star, bar_question, or baz_plus).

 As these additional productions are added internally to the grammar a callback functionality is provided to let you know when such an event occurs.
-The callback proc object can either be specified when the CFG object is created, or by using the RLTK::CFG.callback method.
+The callback proc object can either be specified when the CFG object is created, or by using the {RLTK::CFG.callback} method.
 The callback will receive three arguments: the production generated, the operator that triggered the generation, and a symbol (:first or :second) specifying which clause of the production this callback is for.

 ### Helper Functions